baptistebordet1/Profile/README.md

 - 🔐: Privacy on Internet
 - ⏳: Scientific Hive

-The construction of my profile is inspered by @andyschauer's profile
+The construction of my profile is inspired by @andyschauer's profile